SatbirTanda/sdl_ios_guides/docs/Getting In-Car Microphone Audio/index.md

 sdlManager.send(endAudioPassThru)
 ```

-You will receive a `resultCode` of `SUCCESS`, and should expect to handle this audio passthrough as though it was successful.
+You will receive a `resultCode` of `SUCCESS`, and should expect to handle this audio pass thru as though it was successful.

 ### Handling the Response
 To process the response that we received from an ended audio capture, we use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function.